openweathermap/deker/docs/deker/collection_schema.rst

 Imagine that instead of data bound to 4x4 grid you need to store a high-resolution image of something really huge like whole Earth surface satellite image.
 Let's say that size of such image would be 300000x200000 px.
-If stored in single file it will produce filesystem objects, will require significant amount of RAM for processing and have limitations for concurrent read-write access.
+If stored in single file it will produce large filesystem objects that will impose limitations on concurrent read-write access thus impending storage scalability.

 To optimize this type of data storage, Deker uses tiling, i.e. it splits large ``VArray`` objects into series of smaller ``Array`` objects and transparently join them into for user access as virtual array.
-It probably would still be impossible to access this huge array as a whole, but it enables efficient access to digestable parts of it piece by piece.
+It probably would still be impossible to access this huge array as a whole, but it enables efficient access to digestible parts of it piece by piece.

 .. image:: images/vgrid.png
    :scale: 35%